sam-hatley/real-estate-data/notes/setup.md

 ### Make and Import SSH Keys to GCP*

 1. In your local environment, generate a new SSH key with the below.
-The choice to provide a passphrase is optional, but make sure you can remember the passphrase if you use one- you will need it every time you login to the VM.
+The choice to provide a passphrase is optional, but make sure you can remember the passphrase if you use one- you will need it every time you log in to the VM.
 ```sh
 cd ~/.ssh && \
 ssh-keygen -t rsa -f gpc -C $USER -b 2048